sartaj/transient/readme.md

 - Push to `gh-pages` as it's main branch, which is [a way to publish a static site to Github Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).

 ### Typechecking

-Bottom line is I wanted type checking even though it's not technically a web standard, but coding without some type checker is a non starter for me.

 Types with their docs are written in `.d.ts` manually next to the JS files, or within the JS Doc comments directly.
 This isn't too hard if you are already familiar with TypeScript.
 To verify types, you can do the following: